Frenectomy in Milpitas

 Black curved arrow pointing right on a white background

-Supports Speech Development: Increases tongue mobility for clearer pronunciation and speech.
+Supports Speech Development: Increases tongue mobility for clearer pronunciation and speech after a tongue tie release.

 Black curved arrow pointing right on a white background

-Enhances Oral Hygiene: Makes brushing and cleaning easier by improving tongue and lip movement.
+Enhances Oral Hygiene: Makes brushing and cleaning easier by improving tongue and lip movement following a lip tie release.

 Black curved arrow pointing right on a white background